b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Licencing**

-The text (and images) and code in this work, and in its GitHub repository, are licenced separately, as both advised herein, and in the GitHub repository.
+The text (and images) and code in this work, and in its GitHub repository, are licenced separately, as both advised herein, and in the designated folder in the GitHub repository.

 ...
 ...